JosueAfouda/PowerBI-Portfolio/README.md

 I applied DAX to create dynamic visualizations that highlighted key trends and insights.
 Finally, I combined all findings into an interactive, business-ready Power BI dashboard, enabling the DataSearch team to make informed decisions and answer critical questions about talent demand.

-### Executive Summary

-This Power BI dashboard provides a detailed analysis of the data science and analytics job market, tailored for the recruitment company DataSearch.
-The report offers a comprehensive view of job trends, in-demand skills, and company hiring patterns.
-By leveraging these insights, DataSearch can better advise its clients, optimize its recruitment strategies, and stay ahead of the competition in a fast-evolving job market.
-The dashboard is designed to be a strategic tool for identifying opportunities and making data-driven recommendations.

 ### Actionable Insights

 By interacting with this dashboard, stakeholders can:

 - **Identify In-Demand Skills:** Analyze which technical skills (e.g., Python, R, SQL, Tableau) are most frequently requested by employers for different job roles.

 - **Track Job Title Trends:** See the rise and fall in demand for specific job titles like Data Scientist, Data Analyst, and Data Engineer.

 - **Analyze Company Hiring Behavior:** Identify which companies are hiring the most and what their typical job requirements are.

 - **Explore Geographic Trends:** Filter job postings by location to understand regional differences in demand and salary.

 - **Advise on Skill Development:** Use the data to advise job seekers and corporate clients on the most valuable skills to develop for a career in data.